Thai basil beef stir fry (pad gra prow) is a fantastic dish with shallots, garlic, Thai chili, and Thai basil, served on fragrant jasmine rice.

 Remove the wok from heat.
 Tear Thai basil leaves and stir them into the beef until wilted.

 Serve on a bed of rice topped with a Thai-style fried egg, traditional Thai sauce, and lime wedge

 Thai-Style Fried Egg:

-Carefully loosen the egg with a spatula, shifting it around the pan while it continues to cook.
+Then, carefully loosen the egg with a spatula, shifting it around the pan while it continues to cook.
 It is finished when the edges have a light brown crisp, the white is set, and the yolk is still a bit runny.

-Keywords: thai basil beef, pad gra pow
+Keywords: Thai basil beef, pad gra prow